 We get a lot of compliments on our Airstream as we travel around the country.
 They are striking trailers and they have a very good reputation.
-None the less, you don’t see nearly as many of them as you do other brands of trailers and motorhomes.
-One of the reasons why is that they don’t come cheap.
-A brand new Airstream in 2017 will cost you somewhere between $40K to $140K.
+Yet, you don’t see nearly as many of them as you do other brands of trailers and motorhomes.
+One reason why is that they don’t come cheap.
+A brand new 2020 Airstream will cost you somewhere between $35K to $150K.
 It is no wonder we are often asked: “Why are Airstreams so expensive?”

 The Body Beautiful

 The aluminum also allows the streamlined shape of the trailer as well as making it lighter weight than it’s counterparts.
-That makes them easier to tow, both in terms of the power needed and the amount of gas you will consume.
+That makes them easier to tow.
 Of course, the signature silver bullet finish of an airstream is also due to its construction materials.
 Because they are not painted, their good looks are easy to maintain and hold up well under all kinds of weather.

 Most trailers have a limited expected lifespan.
 It is very rare to see 30 and 40-year-old trailers for any other brand, but you can find numerous Airstreams of that age on the road.
 If kept up, they look as pretty as the day they were made.
 It is one of the few trailers that become family heirlooms, outliving their original owners.
 As a result, Airstream trailers hold their value better and longer than any other brand.

 Why don’t other brands use aluminum bodies?
 Primarily because it is very expensive and most brands compete on features and price rather than longevity.